 The top of the Andes.

-Early in the morning we'll visit to the great Salt Lake in Purmamarca, crossing the big mountains at 4100 meters over sea level (more than 12.000 feet) and arriving to Salinas Grandes, at an average altitude of 3,450 meters (11,320 feet) above sea level, well-known for its vast white salty desert.
+Early in the morning we'll visit the great Salt Lake in Purmamarca, crossing the big mountains at 4100 mamsl (more than 12.000 feet) and arriving in Salinas Grandes at an average altitude of 3,450 mamsl (11,320 feet), well-known for its vast white salty desert.

 Night in Purmamarca.